augustjanse/jabref/report.md

 **Did it build and run as documented?**

 The application did run correctly without any problems.
 However there was one test case that failed for the members in our group who were using Mac OS Catalina as their operating system.
 This issue was resolved by ignoring to run the specific test case causing the failure.
-We did find some documentation regarding the same issue from other contributors to the project, so it does not seem to be unique for our situation.
+We did find some documentation regarding the same issue from other contributors to the project, it does not seem to be unique for our situation.

 ## UML class diagram and its description